-- > SEN support for development of social skills and social inclusion - > SEN support for SEMH - > Students receiving specialist intervention with SEN department around social skills and safety - Students receiving hearing, visual or mobility checks from borough - ➤ Students identified with mental health issues which impact on their learning as indicated by: a) requiring alternative location, the long term medical room, to work in some or all lessons due to inability to access lessons in the classroom b) where attendance drops below 90% in line with government guidelines, due to ongoing mental health needs and external interventions c) progress does not remain in line with expectations for the individual student - > Students with an educational psychologist report requiring changes to provision in school - Students receiving teaching assistant support in any core subject within the classroom to allow them to access the work (English, Maths or Science) - Students, who are offered intervention through their own departments, as opposed to through SEN, are not placed on the SEN register.
-However, it should be noted that at times intervention may be provided by department teachers but in liaison with SEN and these students may be on the SEN register.
+- Students receiving reading intervention through withdrawal with the SEND department - Students receiving literacy intervention through withdrawal with the SEND department - Students receiving numeracy intervention through withdrawal with the SEND department - Students receiving science intervention through withdrawal with the SEND department - Students receiving speech and language intervention through withdrawal with the SEND department or Merton team - SEND support for development of social skills and social inclusion - SEND support for SEMH - Students receiving specialist intervention with SEND department around social skills and safety - · Students receiving hearing, visual or mobility checks from borough - Students identified with mental health issues which impact on their learning as indicated by: a) requiring alternative location, the long term medical room, to work in some or all lessons due to inability to access lessons in the classroom b) where attendance drops below 90% in line with government guidelines, due to ongoing mental health needs and external interventions c) progress does not remain in line with expectations for the individual student - Students with an educational psychologist report requiring changes to provision in school - Students receiving teaching assistant support in any core subject within the classroom to allow them to access the work (English, Maths or Science) - Students, who are offered intervention through their own departments, as opposed to through SEND, are not placed on the SEND register.
+However, it should be noted that at times intervention may be provided by department teachers but in liaison with SEND and these students may be on the SEND register.

-A student who has been diagnosed with some specific difference in learning during her educational history will not automatically be placed on the SEN register.
+A student who has been diagnosed with some specific difference in learning during her educational history will not automatically be placed on the SEND register.
 Students with the following diagnosis may or may not be on the register depending on the level of additional need and support required:

 - Specific learning difficulties: dyslexia, dyscalculia, dyspraxia

 - hearing and visual impairments

 - some physical disabilities

 - slow processing and weak memory

-- spelling difficulties
+• spelling difficulties